InShape News MindMatters

 What Defines Sleep?

-Sleep problems are common in today’s busy world, as sleep is often one of the first areas often neglected.
-Rather than sleeping we watch movies, play online games, or go out with friends, and this lack of sleep can lead to problems.
+Sleep problems are common in today’s busy world, as sleep is often one of the first neglected areas.
+Rather than sleeping, we watch movies, play online games, or go out with friends, and this lack of sleep can lead to problems.

-Sleep, according to Psychologist Zoe Markopoulos, is not a fixed state of consciousness, as the brain moves through distinct stages of sleep repeatedly every night.
+According to Psychologist Zoe Markopoulos, sleep is not a fixed state of consciousness.
+The brain moves through distinct stages of sleep repeatedly every night.
 The two broad categories of sleep are Rapid Eye Movement (REM) and Non-Rapid Eye Movement (NREM).

-REM sleep occurs approximately once every 90 to 120 minutes, comprises one-quarter of our nightly sleep and is where most dreams tend to happen.
-While NREM sleep is collectively sleeping stages 1-3.
-Each stage has distinct characteristics.
-For example, drowsiness in stage 1 and relaxation of muscles in stage 3.
+REM sleep occurs approximately once every 90 to 120 minutes, comprises one-quarter of our nightly sleep, and is where most dreams tend to happen.
+NREM, on the other hand, sleep is collectively sleeping stages 1-3.
+Each stage has distinct characteristics—for example, drowsiness in stage 1 and muscle relaxation in stage 3.

 What Happens To The Body Without Sleep?

-Without sleep, or a lack of sleep the body suffers.
-Personal trainer Nick Jack says most of us don’t know how important sleep actually is to the human body.
+The body suffers without or lacks sleep.
+Personal trainer Nick Jack says most people don’t know how important sleep is to the human body.

-When light stimulates our skin or eyes, our hormonal system thinks it is daylight and releases a stress hormone called cortisol Nick Jack says.
-This hormone is activated to prepare our body for movement, work and whatever we need to do in daily life.
-Basically cortisol is needed to wake you up.
+When light stimulates our skin or eyes, our hormonal system thinks it is daylight and releases a cortisol stress hormone, Nick Jack says.
+This hormone is activated to prepare our body for movement, work, and whatever we need to do daily.
+Cortisol is required to wake you up.

 But as the sun goes down, says Jack, this hormone naturally decreases so that your body can prepare for the activation of the growth hormone called melatonin.
 Melatonin is then released to allow the body to repair itself from the day’s activities.

 Mother Nature governs us, so there is a specific time that the body repairs itself.
-The cycle for physical repair is between 10 pm and 2 am, psychological repair between 2 am and 6 am.
-Therefore, if you go to bed at midnight you have now cut into 2 hours of your physical repair time says Nick Jack.
+The cycle for physical repair is between 10 pm and 2 am, and psychological repair is between 2 am and 6 am.
+Therefore, if you go to bed at midnight, you have now cut into 2 hours of your physical repair time, says Nick Jack.

-Nick Jack says that he’s consulted several clients with adrenal fatigue and their injury and illnesses were significant and numerous.
-These clients suffered from anything like chronic fatigue to chronic colds, infections, and even disease.
+Nick Jack says that he’s consulted several clients with adrenal fatigue, and their injuries and illnesses were significant and numerous.
+These clients suffered from anything from chronic fatigue to chronic colds, infections, and even disease.

-In a nutshell, says Nick Jack these clients had no repair time for their body to combat the destruction happening inside them.
-They were being eaten alive by their high levels of cortisol.
-Plus, their body was producing more fat to combat the cortisol and reduce stress.
+In a nutshell, says Nick Jack, these clients had no repair time for their bodies to combat the destruction happening inside them.
+Their high levels of cortisol were eating them alive, making it difficult for them to wake up feeling refreshed.
+Their bodies produce more fat to combat the cortisol and reduce stress.

 How To Develop Good Sleep Patterns

-Nick Jack says that some strategies to get you into a good sleep pattern are:
+Nick Jack says that some strategies to get you into a sound sleep pattern are:

 2. Minimize exposure to bright lights.